spatnaik17/scenario-agent-testing/README.md

 <!-- Discord, PyPI, Docs, etc links -->
 </div>

-# Scenario: Use an Agent to test your Agent
+# Scenario

 Scenario is an Agent Testing Framework for testing AI agents through Simulation Testing.

-You define the scenarios, and the testing agent will simulate a real user as it follows them, it will keep chatting back and forth with _your_ agent to play out the simulation, until it reaches the desired goal or detects an unexpected behavior based on the criteria you defined.
+You define the conversation scenario and let it play out, it will keep chatting back and forth with _your_ agent until it reaches the desired goal or detects an unexpected behavior based on the criteria you defined.

+- Test your agents end-to-end conversations with specified scenarios to capture both happy paths and edge cases
+- Full flexibility of how much you want to guide the conversation, from fully scripted scenarios to completely automated simulations
+- Run evaluations at any point of the conversation, designed for multi-turn
+- Works in combination with any testing and LLM evaluation frameworks, completely agnostic
+- Works with any LLM and Agent Framework, easy integration

 [📺 Video Tutorial](https://www.youtube.com/watch?v=f8NLpkY0Av4)